Alma Gramercy Emerging Markets Debt

 Market Review and Outlook

-In terms of return streams, EM corporates outperformed in February with the CEMBI Broad Diversified Index down only 1.6% on the back of its low duration (only 4.25 years).
-EM local sovereigns underperformed with the GBI-Broad Diversified Index down 3.2% as investors turned less optimistic on peak inflation narratives and the U.S. dollar strengthened on the back of higher rates expectations in the U.S. EM hard currency sovereigns performed better than EM local sovereigns with the EMBI Global Diversified (EMBIGD) Index losing only 2.2% in February but still worse than EM corporates given higher duration of 6.75 years.
-The high yield component of the EMBIGD Index underperformed the IG component by 40bps during the month as the HY/IG decompression theme played out on the back of weaker risk sentiment.
-This was the mirror image of what happened in January when the asset class returned +3.2% and HY outperformed.
+In terms of return streams, EM corporates outperformed in August with the CEMBI Broad Diversified down only 0.6% on the back of its low duration (only 4.8 years).
+EM local sovereigns underperformed with the GBI-Broad diversified index down 4.2% as the US Dollar strengthened significantly on the back of higher rates expectations in the US.
+EM Hard Currency Sovereigns performed better than EM Local Sovereigns with the EMBI Global Diversified (EMBIGD) index losing only 2.1% in August but still worse than EM corporates given higher duration of 6.2 years.
+On a total return basis, the high yield component of the EMBIGD index outperformed the IG component by 20bps during the month mostly due to the duration differential (4.9 vs 8.3 years).
+The same was observed in the corporate space with HY outperforming IG by 90bps on a total return basis.

 Facts & Documents